jgroups-extras/quarkus-jgroups-chat/README.md

+### Running the demo
+`mvn package` creates a runner JAR in the `target` directory.
+This can be run via the `java -jar JAR` command.
+`mvn package -Pnative` creates the native demo.

+Multiple instances can be run by changing the HTTP port, e.g.
+-Dquarkus.http.port=8001

 ### Misc
 Note that in order to generate a native image, the following properties need to be enabled on the quarkus-maven-plugin (in the POM):